bbcf/bs/doc/source/embedded.rst

 Design the controller
 ''''''''''''''''''''''
 bs new at least 3 HTTP routes to be functionnal:
- * Index : Where the user will go and see the list of operations availables
+ * Index : Where the user will go and see the list of available operations.
- * Get : Method that will fetch the operations 'form' from bs webserver
+ * Get : Method that will fetch the operations 'form' from bs webserver.
- * Validation : Method get called once a form is submitted & validated by bs webserver.
+ * Validation : Method called once a form is submitted & validated by bs webserver.

 You have an example of these 3 methods with the DevController in bs.controllers.dev.py.